coderJohnZhang/TVDocPlayer/README.md

 - minSdk 21 && targetSdk 28

-- Use POI + PdfRenderer to achieve
+- Use POI + PdfRender to achieve

 ## About me